Mar 14, 2026• ATS

 Enhancv Limited ~$25/month Basic No No Resume builder with bolt-on scoring

-The pattern is clear.
-Jobscan has the most polished keyword matching — but at ~$600/year with a 5-scan free tier, you're paying a premium for one strong feature while missing parsing simulation and achievement scoring entirely.
+Look at the numbers.
+Jobscan has the most polished keyword matching.
+But at ~$600/year with a 5-scan free tier, you're paying a premium for one strong feature while missing parsing simulation and achievement scoring entirely.

 Resume Worded is genuinely useful for improving how your bullet points read.
 But it doesn't simulate ATS parsing.
 It's a writing editor, not an ATS compatibility tool.

 Teal and Enhancv are resume builders that tacked on a basic checker.
-Useful for building a resume from scratch.
-Not what you want for optimizing an application.
+Useful for building from scratch.
+Wrong tool for optimizing an application.

 Which One Is Best for Your Situation